We're so excited you're interested in visiting saving grace in uganda!

 Projects vary but first and foremost you will be sharing the love of Christ with current and former street children.
 More than a building project, education program, or resource distributions, your presence and love is the most life-changing thing you can give.
 You will also be participating in the village day-to-day activities such as reading to children, playing soccer or volleyball, leading art projects, teaching in school and sharing during evening worship.
 You will also help at Saturday street kid feedings, sharing Christ with children that are still living on the streets of Lira.

-The cost is $3,000.
+The cost of the trip depends heavily on the cost airfare, but a safe bet is to plan for $3,000.
 This covers your airfare, land travel, travel Insurance, food, housing, your country visa and a safari at Murchison Falls National Park.

 Our teams are usually gone 14-16 days total.